tunafishyummy/gym-system/README.md

 A gym membership management system for Taytay, Rizal's 'Hardcore Fitness Gym'

-Whoever at Taytay Rizal's Hardcore Fitness Gym have made a membership system.
+Whoever at the Hardcore Fitness Gym have made a membership system.
 It benefits the regular visitor, but it is also confusing, in the sense that it does *not* at all follow the *typical* subscription system of most other products or services

 Our program does not make it any simpler, it's just digitized now